Last Updated: April 20, 2022

 Do Not Track Signals from Web Browsers – The Service is not presently configured to support Do Not Track (“DNT”) signals from web browsers.

 HiveWatch will retain your Personal Information for as long as your account is active or as needed to provide you services.
-If you no longer want HiveWatch to use your information to provide you services, you may close your account.
 In some instances, we will delete or anonymize the information you provide to us after it is no longer needed.
 We also keep information about you and your use of the Service for long as it is necessary for our legitimate business interests, legal reasons (e.g., legal requirements to keep data), and to prevent harm to HiveWatch and/or its users, but we shall not keep your Personal Information for more than 7 years after your account becomes inactive.

 Our Policy toward Children